sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > through the cracks of the door.
 >
 > You could hear sounds from the hallway though, and on the second day,
 > you heard Gwendolyn being removed from her cell.
+After that, only silence.
 >
 > [Dramatic pause]
 >